robert-burger/libethercat/README.md

 * a SAFEOP-to-OP transition additionally sends command to the attached slaves in every group cycle.
 * efficient frame scheduling: EtherCAT datagrams are only queued in state SAFEOP and OP.
 They will be put in one ore many Ethernet frames and sent all cyclically with one call to hw_tx()

+# Legal notices

+Please note that the use of the EtherCAT technology, the EtherCAT brand name and the EtherCAT logo is only permitted if the property rights of Beckhoff Automation GmbH are observed.
+For further information please contact Beckhoff Automation GmbH & Co.
+KG, Hülshorstweg 20, D-33415 Verl, Germany (www.beckhoff.com) or the EtherCAT Technology Group, Ostendstraße 196, D-90482 Nuremberg, Germany (ETG, www.ethercat.org).

 # Tools
 Tools